luiarthur/config/setup/osx/shortcuts.md

 # Notes
 - `iterm2` has better colors and fonts
     - Can't change tmux panel size in default mac terminal, only in iTerm2.
+- `Spectacle` is free OSX software that let's you move and resize windows with ease.